 Theresa Corbin shares how a modest budget for her nikah and walima resulted in a special, personal and memorable ceremony.

 There are so countless wedding traditions around the world.
-But one thing is for sure: most weddings involve money, and lots of it.
+But one thing is for sure: most weddings involve money and lots of it.
 For the average young person, money is a major obstacle to getting married, especially when you cannot afford to throw a huge wedding that is often expected, or if you don’t wish to burden your parents with astronomical expenses.

 When I got engaged, I was an orphan, a new convert to Islam and a college student.
-I had little to contribute financially for a wedding.
+I had little to contribute financially to a wedding.
 My groom was also a convert who had just enough to pay the dowry and support a wife, but an extravagant wedding was not in the cards.
 We were on our own, or so we thought.